What are Different Types of Cymbals?

 Drum kits also include cymbals.
 Crash cymbals and high hat cymbals are included in modern drum kits, just as they are in orchestras.
 Crash cymbals are an adaptation of suspended cymbals found on drum kits.
 Rather than being suspended in the air, these cymbals are mounted on the drum kit in a horizontal position.
 In this case, the drummer uses a drumstick to strike the cymbals to create the desired sound.
 The cymbals may also be rubbed with special brushes or other objects to create a wispy sound in some styles of music.

 When used in a drum kit, high hat cymbals are mounted on a stand.
 At the bottom of the stand is a pedal that allows the drummer to control the cymbals.
-The drummer can close or open the cymbals using his or her foot.
-Certain sounds can be made repeatedly opening and closing the door.
+The drummer can close or open the cymbals by using his or her foot.
+Certain sounds can be made by repeatedly opening and closing the door.
 In the same way, the drummer can hit the high hat cymbals while they are closed or open to create specific musical notes.